 Coding has been a trending digital literacy topic ever since former President Barack Obama launched Computer Science for All, an initiative aiming to provide opportunities for K-12 students to learn computer science and develop the computational thinking skills needed to pursue careers in technology.
 Since the number of jobs for software developers is expected to grow 22 percent by 2029 (much faster than the average), libraries that provide students with coding education empower them to become digital content creators.

-“We’re presenting the kids with a reward system,” explains Prenda’s Luke Miller, adding that libraries can also use the platform to run after-school code clubs.
+“We’re presenting the kids with a reward system,” explains Fiero Code’s Luke Miller, adding that libraries can also use the platform to run after-school code clubs.
 “It’s going to keep them engaged so they actually achieve their learning objectives.”